The Justice Statement

 Filing an application to set aside does not mean the order will be automatically set aside.
 A decision will be made at the hearing of the application along with such orders or directions as the Tribunal or the Registrar sees fit.

-At the Hearing of the application to set-aside the Registrar/Referee hearing the application will decide whether to allow the application.
+At the Hearing of the application to set-aside the Registrar/Tribunal Magistrate hearing the application will decide whether to allow the application.
 You should bring all necessary evidence (if any) to support your application.
-If the Application is allowed the Registrar/Referee will then proceed with the Consultation/Hearing.
+If the Application is allowed the Registrar/Tribunal Magistrate will then proceed with the Consultation/Hearing.
 If the Application is dismissed, the previous Order of Tribunal will stand.

 Note: The filing of the application does not operate as a stay of any enforcement proceedings that may have already been commenced based on the default order.